Arif12467/Digital-System-Design-AIA/Final-Project/README.md

 ## Design Process
 The design started by envisioning how this Noise Detector would function.
 I decided to use the DAC Siren lab as the alarm since the tone would be distiniguishable.
 Then, I realized I need a way to turn the siren off and on based on a 16-bit value.
 After learning that the bits from the digital microphone are not bundled in 16-bits, I learned I needed a PDM deserializer.

+Originally, this project was going to use a haptic engine to tell when the noise was too loud.
+However, a haptic engine was not available, so a speaker was chosen as a replacement.The beeps from the siren can be heard as short beeps.
+The reason for the short beeps was to prevent an infinite loop where the microphone is constantly hearing the output of the speaker.

 ## Compling in GHDL
 To verify that my code worked and was implemented correctly, I used GHDL to analyze it.
 This is shown in the image below where the function ```ghdl -a [filename].vhd```  is used.
 Note: GHDL does not recognize the unsigned library in the Clock Prescaler but the code does compile in Vivado.